rleuneRT/dev_process/roles.md

 ## roles

-- these roles need to be documented in the home repo's
+- these roles need to be documented in the home repo's o
 - who owns what

 ### stakeholder

 - who has something to loose or win by the acceptance/progress on a story card
+- stakeholder main role is to be part of stakeholder meeting

 ### product owner